 Hannah Johnson

-Her work has been funded by the Fulbright Foundation, American Council of Learned Societies, Hewlett Foundation, Beinecke Foundation, and others.
-She co-edited a special issue of the journal postmedieval with colleague Nina Caputo on “The Holocaust and the Middle Ages.”
+Her research has been supported by the Fulbright Foundation, the American Council of Learned Societies, the Hewlett Foundation, the Beinecke Foundation, and others.
+She also co-edited, with Nina Caputo, a special issue of postmedieval, “The Holocaust and the Middle Ages.”

 Representative Publications